Nicolas-Francisco/Final-Reality/README.md

 In this version all the original tests are changed in order to test this new Design.

-"Tarea 2" version Design
+"Entrega Parcial 1 - Tarea 2" version Design
 ---

+The previous design (Tarea 1) does not implement an Inteface for the Player (it is not a good design to call an Abstract Class, therefore, there must be an Interface).
+In this new version we modify this error and create a new Interface IPlayer, which has all equip() methods (described in the next paragraph) and the get/set methods for the equipped weapon.

-The previous design (Tarea 1) stays the same except for equip() method.
+Besides this, the design (Tarea 1) stays the same except for equip() method.
 Using Double Dispatch we implement a base equip_weapon() for every weapon in the AbstractPlayer Class that is not implemented in order to avoid errors if we try to equip a weapon that some class should not equip.
 Therefore, every player class overrides equip_weapon() and implements it if the weapon type can be used for the player.

-Also, we implement new methods to the Interface ICharacter (shared between players and enemies), these methods are attackTo() and IsAlive(). attackTo() method attacks the another character, and IsAlive() method returns a boolean depending on the character's HP. attackTo() works different if the character that attacks is an enemy or a player, because an enemy has a specific attribute called attack while the player does not (the damage inflicted
+Also, we implement new methods to the Interface ICharacter (shared between players and enemies), these methods are attackTo(), attackedBy() and IsAlive(). attackTo() method attacks the another character, and IsAlive() method returns a boolean depending on the character's HP. attackTo() works different if the character that attacks is an enemy or a player, because an enemy has a specific attribute called attack while the player does not (the damage inflicted